 Below are step-by-step instructions on how to make shrimp tempura:

-To straighten the shrimp: Turn the shrimp over its back side and make small slits where the feet used to be with a knife and snap the shrimp until you feel a break.
+- To straighten the shrimp: Turn the shrimp over its back side and make small slits where the feet used to be with a knife and snap the shrimp until you feel a break.
 The more slits the flatter the shrimp will be.
-Naturally the shrimp will curl when fried, especially if it's a meatier breed.
-But the end result will still be delicious!

-In a large heavy bottomed pan, heat vegetable oil or any neutral oil on medium high heat until you reach 350 degrees F with a digital instant read cooking thermometer.
-Or place a wooden spoon into the hot oil and if you see bubbles rapidly forming, your oil is hot enough.
+- Next in a large heavy bottomed pan, heat vegetable oil or any neutral oil on medium high heat until you reach 350 degrees F with a digital instant read cooking thermometer.
+Or insert a wooden spoon into the hot oil and look for rapid bubbles.
 Lower battered shrimp into the hot oil away from you.
 Fry in small batches, about 3-4 pieces per batch.
-Do not overcrowd the pan.

-Remove with tongs or a slotted spoon and transfer to a wire rack or paper towel baking sheet to allow excess oil to drip off.
-Too much oil in the coating causes for soggy tempura.
+- Remove fried shrimp with tongs or a slotted spoon and transfer to a wire rack or paper towel baking sheet to allow excess oil to drip off.
 Repeat for the remaining shrimp.

 Sauce